descope-sample-apps/cli-authentication/README.md

 ## Descope CLI Authentication

 This repo showcases how to authenticate users using a Node CLI and the Descope Node SDK.
 Authenticate users from the command line using the Descope Node SDK.
-Supports OTP (email) and OAuth2 (PKCE via browser), token validation/refresh, and fetching user info.
+Supports OTP (email) and OAuth2 (Auth Code Flow with PKCE), token validation/refresh, and fetching user info.
 OAuth login prints the full session token to stdout; no token cache is used.
 Once a user is signed in - you can use the session JWT to send to any backend service to be validated with Descope SDK.

 ### 🎨 Features